barkotbb/barkotbb/README.md

 - 👋 Hi, I’m @barkotbb
 - 👀 I’m interested in making softwares and games
-- 🌱 I’m currently learning on youtube
+- 🌱 I’m currently learning at online courses
-- 📫 How to reach me to be subscribe
+- 📫 How to reach me discord server https://discord.gg/faPAZhXfHk
 - sbscribe to my channel , computer engineering funny and gaming

 <!---